 That said, they're all still pretty generic.
 Nothing about them really stands out except for the physical characteristics of the characters.
 Popura is short, Inami punches men, what's her name has a sword, and it's all entirely superficial.
 They're quirky, but not interesting.
 It's the anime equivalent of a Zooey Deschanel sitcom.

-Actually, New Girl is basically just a live-action version
+Actually, New Girl is basically just a live-action version of a fairly bland anime. |

 This show violates an important rule of fiction, and that's "show, don't tell."
 You can find ways to introduce characters without them having to make declarative statements like "I like cute things" or "she doesn't like men".
 The closest the show came to handling this competently was when Sota called the manager old (she's 28, but in anime land apparently anyone who you can legally have a relationship with is considered an old maid) and she responded through actions, not words.
 They used Sota's statement as a setup for the punchline of Kyoko giving him the work schedule from hell.